miguelrisero/betterpic-web-content/blog/using-professional-ai-headshot-to-enhance-your-online-presence.md

 - **Gain more exposure and participation**: Your audience should be interested in your team member profile picture and want to know more about you.
 It should also encourage them to get in touch with you.

 ## BetterPic to Generate AI-Headshots
-Betterpic is a web-based AI headshot maker that can produce realistic HD AI headshots and profile pictures quickly and expertly.
+BetterPic is a web-based AI headshot maker that can produce realistic HD AI headshots and profile pictures quickly and expertly.
 It generates a variety of headshots that fit your purpose and style using cutting-edge artificial intelligence technology that analyzes your facial features, expressions, and preferences.

-Betterpic is the best option for creating AI headshots thanks to its many features and advantages.
+BetterPic is the best option for creating AI headshots thanks to its many features and advantages.
 Here are a few of them:

 - **Fast generating speed**: Ready for you in just 2 to 24h.